mattgathu/blog/posts/2020-06-06-the-golden-list.md

 3. A program profiler.
 4. A distributed gossip protocol.
 5. Static file server ala python -m http.server
+6. TUI based audio streamer for minimalist radio
-6. A file system.
+7. A file system.
-7. A graph engine.
+8. A graph engine.
-8. An IPFS node.
+9. An IPFS node.
-9. Git
+10. Git
-10. A BitTorrent client
+11. A BitTorrent client